JacobMitchell088/SpotifyConcerts/README.md

 - In Firefox, open `about:config` and ensure `geo.provider.use_geoclue = true` and `geo.enabled = true`.
 - Restart Firefox.
 - Chrome/Chromium uses Google's geolocation service and works out of the box.
-- Failing all that, paste lat/lng manually — Google Maps right-click → "What's here?" copies coordinates.
+- Failing all that, type lat/lng directly into the Where field (`38.6,-90.1`) — Google Maps right-click → "What's here?" copies coordinates.

+### Top artists list is empty

+Spotify removed several Web API endpoints in late 2024 (related artists, audio features, recommendations) and changed parts of others.
+The code uses `.get(...)` defensively for fields like `genres`.
+If you see backend errors of this shape, check the response against current Spotify docs.

 ### "invalid grant" or 403 from Spotify login